ai4d-iasc/trixie/docs/index.md

 # [Trixie Status](Trixie-Status.md)

+# Trixe Success Stories

+There is an upcoming tour of Trixie and they are looking for any success stories that you may have had using Trixie.
+If you have such a story, could you please post it in a reply the post in the **Trixie** channel of the **AI 4 Design** Slack workspace at your earliest convenience?
+Thank you.

 # Trixie - not just an GPU Cluster

 The name for this AI GPU cluster comes from a very inspirational women [Beatrice &#34;Trixie&#34; Helen Worsley](https://en.wikipedia.org/wiki/Beatrice_Worsley) who helped shape the state of computer science in Canada and abroad.
 She even worked briefly for the National Research Council of Canada in the late forties.